 Sport Yukon is also a chapter member of the Canadian Tire Jumpstart program.
 As a chapter member, Sport Yukon is committed to helping get kids active and healthy by discreetly identifying kids with the greatest need in the community.
-Canadian Tire Jumpstart can cover the fees associated with program or activity registration, or transportation costs (funded on a case by case basis).
+Through Sport Yukon, the Canadian Tire Jumpstart can cover the fees associated with program or activity registration, or transportation costs (funded on a case by case basis).
 Up to $300 per child is available through Jumpstart per year.

 For enquires regarding the Jumpstart program, please contact Christine Rushant at 668-4236.